 When it comes to the question of whether tradelines are legal, first, Tradeline Supply Company, LLC does not give legal advice and is not an authority on being able to definitively say what is legal and what is not.
 However—to help better frame tradeline legality common understandings—we share references below to what some government authorities have said about this industry to show what their conclusions have been.

 In 2008, the Fair Isaac Corporation (the creators of the FICO score) took this issue of authorized user (AU) tradelines all the way up to Congress and (unsuccessfully) tried to eliminate the ability for AU tradelines to be factored into FICO scores.

-The Federal Trade Commission was also involved in this congressional hearing, and FTC spokesman Frank Dorman said, “What I’ve gathered from attorneys here is that it is legal, however, the agency is not saying that it is legal technically.”
-This statement from the FTC is a bit confusing, but the bottom line is it appears they have concluded that tradelines are not illegal, while at the same time they do not advocate the business.
+The Federal Trade Commission (FTC) was also involved in this congressional hearing, and the spokesman said, “What I’ve gathered from attorneys here is that it is legal, however, the agency is not saying that it is legal technically.”
+This statement is a bit confusing, but the bottom line is it appears they have concluded that tradelines are not illegal, while at the same time they do not advocate the business.

 As a result of this congressional hearing, the Fair Isaac Corporation reversed their stance, saying “After consulting with the Federal Reserve Board and the Federal Trade Commission earlier this year, Fair Isaac has decided to include consideration of authorized user trade lines present on the credit report…”

 The main factor that led to the Fair Isaac Corporation changing their position is the Equal Credit Opportunity Act of 1974 (ECOA) and specifically Regulation B of that statute.
-ECOA prohibits FICO from discriminating based on marital status, and since most financial institutions do not distinguish whether an authorized user is a spouse or not, all authorized user accounts must be considered.
+ECOA prohibits FICO from discriminating based on marital status, and since most financial institutions do not distinguish whether an authorized user is a spouse or not, often, all authorized user accounts are considered.

 Therefore, as this illustrates, there are federal statutes that complicate the legal opposition against tradelines.